Available Alternatives

 Is Aigostar Electric Glass Kettle with LED Light Right for You?

-How long does the Aigostar kettle take to boil water?
+How fast does this Aigostar kettle boil 1.7 liters of water?

 As an Amazon Associate we earn from qualifying purchases.